kriti-rai/kriti-rai.github.io/_posts/2019-02-04-what_is_state_in_react.markdown

 ```

-And, let's see it in action below- tadah!!!
+...and, let's see it in action - tadah!!!

 ![](https://media.giphy.com/media/u0ag71wII1yBjMAOAc/giphy.gif)